 Most American households own a car or other vehicle.
 Many own two cars or perhaps three.
 In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
 But NeighborhoodScout's analysis revealed that households in the United Center North neighborhood have a highly unusual car ownership.
 24.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.3% of U.S. neighborhoods.

-In addition, one of the unique characteristics of the United Center North neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.3% of the neighborhoods in America.
+In addition, the United Center North neighborhood stands out for having an average per capita income lower than 95.3% of the neighborhoods in the United States.

 Did you know that the United Center North neighborhood has more Haitian and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 9.0% of this neighborhood's residents have Haitian ancestry and 8.5% have African ancestry.